 The counselling psychologist at The Bridge plays a pivotal role within our multidisciplinary team.
-Counselling psychology uses the findings from other professionals and works closely with the dietitians and mental health nurses to gain a better understanding of the young person and their experiences relating to their eating disorder.
-They provide support for the young people throughout their whole recovery and help develop their views towards their diet in order to alleviate any distress that may remain.
+Counselling psychology uses the findings from other professionals and works closely with the dietitians and mental health nurses to gain a better understanding of the person and their experiences relating to their eating disorder.
+They provide support for the children and adults throughout their whole recovery and help develop their views towards their diet in order to alleviate any distress that may remain.

-All counselling psychology approaches are evidence-based, meaning that research has shown that they are effective in treating a range of different issues and are particularly useful in supporting young people with eating disorders.
+All counselling psychology approaches are evidence-based, meaning that research has shown that they are effective in treating a range of different issues and are particularly useful in supporting children and adults with eating disorders.

 Our team can help you to live a normal and healthy life outside of your treatment.
 We always work with you at the centre of our service, and treatment will be at a pace to suit you.
 If you want help with any of the issues discussed then please discuss with your parent or carer if required, or contact us.

 If you're worried that someone close to you has an eating disorder, get in touch with us.
 We encourage that you talk with your loved one to see if they recognise or understand their eating behaviours.Find out more